security-egg/securityegg/_posts/2022-07-28-hacky-holidays.md

 	Now we have TCP as long as UDP traffic.
 We will check about that later because, we now care for the ARP traffic.
 Filtering that out, it is still too much to process.
 We need to filter it more.
 We need to think how the ARP poisoning works.
 Welp, you can google that and find dozens of sources.
 I will just get to the point.
 We are looking for more than one IP addresses matched with the same MAC address.
 A <a href="https://www.oreilly.com/library/view/packet-analysis-with/9781785887819/ch07s04.html">short post</a> I found for this points out the filter we can use to check for that information.
 One step away from the solution?<br>
 	<img src="/securityegg/assets/images/ctfs/hacky_holidays/cant_see/2sol_marked.png" alt="oh, no!" style="margin-top: 2%; max-width: 100%"><br><br>
 	That's evidence of an ARP spoofing attack and, also, the solution for the second task.<br><br>
-	<h5>Task 2: WHOAMI</h5><br>
-	<i>There seems to be some suspicious activity in the network.
-Can you identify the IP address of the rogue ICS component?(use network.pcapng)</i><br>
-	Yes, we can identify the IP address because, as we saw before, the IP 192.168.198.138 is the one that shares the same MAC address, how suspicious, with another endpoint and, also, it communicates with external IP addresses.
-Which not only seems suspicious, but can be proved extremely harmful.<br><br>
 	<h5>Task 4: Follow Me Till the End</h5><br>
 	<i>The rogue component is communicating with an external entity, which is a big red flag in ICS enviroments.
 Can you find the flag from the network data?(use network.pcapng)</i><br>
 	Now I can brag about proving my point xD.
 Skip that, act like you never saw it.<br>